 Express pug view engine basics

-In express.js there are a number of options for view engines, or template languages.
-I am somewhat partial to ejs, but another popular option is pug.
 I have all ready wrote a post on using the pug node.js npm package by itself, but in this post I will be writing on setting up pug in express.js so it can be used with the render response method.

-1 - express pug view engine basic example
+1 - Express pug view engine basic example

 To create a basic example of using pug with express.js and pug I would start out by creating a new folder, and doing and initialize a new npm package in the folder.
 After that I would install express and pug and save them to the package.json file.
 I will also want a view folder in which to place the *.pug files that I will be using with the express render method.